 Easy Conversion: File conversion between different formats is no longer troublesome.
 Online PDF tools like iLovePDF and SmallPDF are good assistants in dealing with relevant issues.
 Desktop PDF tools, such as Nitro PDF, SwifDoo PDF, or Wondershare PDFelement, are professional PDF management software.
 Converting from images to PDFs, or from MS Word to PDFs, is just a matter of several seconds.
 In a couple of clicks, your files will be ideally exported to PDF.

 File Size Optimization: Honestly, PDF serves as the most favorable format for file archiving.
 For almost every business, keeping track of an order or payment process is an essential part of daily work.
 A pile of files needed for archiving may eventually result in insufficient disk space.
 PDF, unlike other file formats, can be compressed into smaller sizes without compromising the file quality.

 Searchability: Time is money.
-For people who live in 21st century, it seems ridiculous to skim through every page just to locate a piece of information hidden within a document.
-Thanks to the development of technology, it saves us from time-wasting work - find and search.
+For people who live in the 21st century, it seems ridiculous to skim through every page just to locate a piece of information hidden within a document.
+Thanks to the development of technology, it saves us from time-wasting work - finds and search.
 With PDFs, just press Ctrl +F to look for what you need.
 All of this can be completed in any PDF viewer.

 Encryption & Decryption: Invoices are closely related to money.
-File and information leak should be avoided as much as possible.
+File and information leaks should be avoided as much as possible.
 In addition, invoices are legally bound.
 If there is any change made, the file may not be secured by the laws. or a key article may be invalid.